An Odd find on our way to fish the Kennedy Space Center "No Motor Zone"

 Indian River Lagoon south of the space center.

-Often on the way to kayak or canoe the No Motor Zone or fish the Navy Trident Basin my wife and I would cross the 528 Beach line bridge and pull on the south side of the causeway to cast net some finger mullet (or whatever could be used for bait)
+Often on the way to kayak or canoe, the No Motor Zone, or fish the Navy Trident Basin, my wife and I would cross the 528 Beach line bridge and pull over on the south side of the causeway to cast net some finger mullet (or whatever could be used for bait)

 Under the 528 Beach line Causeway Bridge